 The Short Answer

-Dual Lenses That Actually Serve Different Purposes
+Dual Lenses That Serve Different Purposes

-Battery Life That Doesn't Embarrass Itself
+Battery Life That Holds Up

 8K at 20fps Is Cinematic, Not Action-Ready